EcemNazGorusuk/TeknosaUISeleniumTestAutomation/README.md

 </ul>

 <h3 id="description">Project Description</h3>
-<p>This project is crafted to thoroughly test the functionalities of the <a href="https://www.teknosa.com/">teknosa.com</a> website.
-Using JUnit and Selenium, functional tests and user scenarios are meticulously executed.
-Detailed test reports are produced with the help of Allure Report.
-As an assignment for Techcareer, this project is under the careful supervision of Can Şeker.</p>
+<p>This project has been developed to thoroughly test the various functionalities of the <a href="https://www.teknosa.com/">teknosa.com</a> website.
+Comprehensive functional tests and user scenarios have been implemented using JUnit and Selenium.
+The test results are presented in detailed reports through Allure Report.
+Conducted as an assignment for Techcareer, this project is under the careful supervision of Can Şeker.</p>

 <h3 id="configuration">Project Configuration</h3>
 <h4>Requirements</h4>